jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Market your company culture through the company website and social media channels to attract top talent who are aligned with the mission, vision and values of the organization.</li></ul>

 ## **Diversity and Inclusion**
 Diversity and Inclusion is the latest trend as diverse executive boards generate better returns for the organization.
 Diverse groups bring breadth of mind and opinion and are generally happier thus leading to lower attrition rates.
 Diverse groups produce more revenue and are more agile.
-Different ways in which you can ensure you are sourcing candidates diversely:
+Folowing are the different ways in which you can ensure you are sourcing candidates diversely:
 <ul><li>Look in the right places by posting on websites and forums like diversity Jobs, Hire Autism and Pink Jobs that cater to diverse and wide range of talent.</li>
 <li>Write an inclusive job description.</li>
 <li>Make your commitment to diversity clear on the careers site.</li>